wanderingelephants/dipsip_client/README.md

 cp default.env .env

-Ensure WEBHOOK_SECRET is the exact same string you configured in the Dipsip frontend, and DATA_ROOT_FOLDER points to a directory on your machine where your Zerodha access token file is stored.
+Ensure WEBHOOK_SECRET is the exact same string you configured in the Dipsip frontend, and KITE_ACCESS_TOKEN_DATA_FOLDER points to a directory on your machine where your Zerodha access token file is stored.

 Create the Access Token File:
-The check_token_validity.js script looks for an access token JSON file in the DATA_ROOT_FOLDER.
+The check_token_validity.js script looks for an access token JSON file in the KITE_ACCESS_TOKEN_DATA_FOLDER.
 You must create this file manually.

-Assuming today's date is 2023-10-27, you would create a file named access_token_2023-10-27.json inside the directory you specified in DATA_ROOT_FOLDER.
+Assuming today's date is 2023-10-27, you would create a file named access_token_2023-10-27.json inside the directory you specified in KITE_ACCESS_TOKEN_DATA_FOLDER.

 Example access_token_2023-10-27.json: